Allstate Announces May Catastrophe Loss Estimate

-NORTHBROOK, Ill., June 20, 2013 /PRNewswire/ -- The Allstate Corporation (NYSE: ALL) today announced estimated catastrophe losses for the month of May 2013 of $323 million, pre-tax ($210 million after-tax).
-Catastrophe losses occurring in May comprised seven events at an estimated cost of $312 million, pre-tax, plus unfavorable reserve reestimates of prior reported catastrophe losses.
-Three severe weather events accounted for over 90% of the estimated loss for May events.
+NORTHBROOK, Ill., June 18, 2015 /PRNewswire/ -- The Allstate Corporation (NYSE: ALL) today announced estimated catastrophe losses for the month of May 2015 of $178 million, pre-tax ($116 million after-tax).
+Catastrophe losses occurring in May comprised 8 events at an estimated cost of $180 million, pre-tax, partially offset by decreased reserve reestimates of prior reported catastrophe losses.
+Four severe weather events accounted for over 77% of the estimated catastrophe losses for May events.
+Approximately 30% of the May catastrophe losses were related to auto claims due to large rain events accompanied by heavy flooding.
+Historically auto claims comprise approximately 15% of catastrophe losses in the second quarter.

 SOURCE The Allstate Corporation